-Discrimination and harassment are highest for First Nations workers

-6 in 10 (59%) Aboriginal and/or Torres Strait Islander workers reported discrimination and/or harassment at work in 2023.
+Discrimination and harassment are highest for First Nations workers 6 in 10 (59%) Aboriginal and/or Torres Strait Islander workers reported discrimination and/or harassment at work in 2023.
 This was significantly higher than the 22% of non-Indigenous workers reporting the same.

-Concerningly, this is also the highest level of discrimination and harassment reported by Aboriginal and/or Torres Strait Islander workers across all 4 Inclusion@Work Indexes.
+Concerningly, this is also the highest level of discrimination and harassment reported by Aboriginal and/or Torres Strait Islander workers across all four iterations of the Inclusion@Work Index.